Facts about

 later, after our pool is built?

 Yes.
-Although a Teledyne Laars heater can be
+Although a pool heater can be

 added at any time, it should be included from the beginning, just as